RobLoach/drupal-root/README.md

 # drupal-root

-The root folder of a Drupal install.
+The web root folder of the a [Drupal](http://drupal.org) install.

+## Installation

+This needs some documentation!